Seat Leon review

 What Car? says...

-The Seat Leon is a perfect example of why the most popular things in life aren’t always the best.
+The Seat Leon is a perfect example of why the most popular things in life are not always the best.
 How so?
-Well, this Spanish hatchback is massively outsold by its closest rivals, but when you weigh everything up, it’s actually a better car than most of them.
+Well, this Spanish hatchback is massively outsold by its closest rivals, but when you weigh everything up, it’s better than many of them.

 If you're not familiar with exactly where the Leon sits in the car world, it’s what we class as a family car.
 That means it’s about the same size as the Ford Focus and VW Golf – two of the cars it lags behind in the sales charts.